 Hall is a recipient of both a Joan Mitchell Foundation Painters and Sculptors Grant and a MFA Fellowship at the Headlands Center for the Arts.
 His recent Bay Area solo exhibitions include Patricia Sweetow Gallery, Southern Exposure, SF MOMA Artist Gallery and Blankspace Gallery.
 His work has been featured in group exhibitions nationally and throughout California as well as numerous online and print publications, including New American Painting.

 He was born in San Diego, California to military parents and has lived around the world in Japan, Russia, England, and France.
 Hall received his BFA from the California College of the Arts and his MFA from Mills College.
 He currently lives and works in Oakland, California.
-Since 2003, he has taught at Creative Growth Art Center, where he began the first video production class for artists with developmental disabilities.
-Additionally, he teaches painting at Mills College, UC Berkeley and has participated on the curatorial board at Southern Exposure in San Francisco.
-In the Fall of 2016 he will join the Faculty of the Department of Art at California State University East Bay as Assistant Professor, Painting and Drawing.
+Since 2003, he has taught at Creative Growth Art Center, where he began the first video production class for artists with developmental disabilities and currently is a member of the Board of Directors for the organization.
+Additionally, he has taught painting at Mills College, UC Berkeley and has participated on the curatorial board at Southern Exposure in San Francisco.
+Hall is currently an Assistant Professor, Painting and Drawing at California State University East Bay.